List of tallest buildings in the Waterloo Region

 The Regional Municipality of Waterloo is the 10th largest urban area in Canada and among the fastest growing in the country.
-It's comprises the cities of Kitchener, Waterloo, Cambridge which collectively grew by over 100,000 people between July 1 2019 and July 1 2024.
+It comprises the cities of Kitchener, Waterloo, Cambridge, which collectively grew by over 100,000 people between July 1, 2019 and July 1, 2024.
 The Region is among the largest in Southern Ontario only being surpassed by Hamilton, Mississauga, Brampton, Ottawa and Toronto.
 The Region is also home to 4 rural townships which are home to numerous towns and villages, such as Elmira and New Hamburg.
-The three cities have a combined population of 627,729 as of July 1 2024, while the CMA (Cities and surrounding townships) has a population approaching 700,000.
+The three cities have a combined population of 627,729 as of July 1, 2024, while the CMA (Cities and surrounding townships) has a population approaching 700,000.

 In Waterloo Region, As of June 2020, the region contains 61 highrises over 50 m and 110 high-rise buildings that exceed 35 m in height.
 The tallest buildings built and proposed within the Region are in Kitchener's downtown core which will be home to the Region's first skyscrapers (150m+).
 The tallest building completed in the Region is in Kitchener with the 130.7 m DTK Condos at the corner of Duke and Frederick St, this can be seen in the center of the image to the right.
 The majority of the high-rises in the area are in Kitchener, however Waterloo has a significant amount in the Northdale area.

-The tallest building under construction in Waterloo Region is TEK Tower located in Kitchener, at 146 m (479ft) and 45 floors.
+The tallest building under construction in Waterloo Region is TEK Tower located in Kitchener, at 146 m (479 ft) and 45 floors.
 It structurally topped out in the summer of 2025.
 As of July 2023, there are at least 184 high-rises under construction, approved for construction, and proposed for construction in the Waterloo Regional Municipality, of which 91 are within Kitchener.
 The tallest approved building within the Region is the 50 floor (185m) Station Park E building which will complete the 5 tower Station Park development.
 If approved and constructed, the currently proposed 50 Borden Ave S will overtake Station Park E to become the tallest building in the Region standing at an astounding 57 floors (187.8m) over downtown Kitchener.

-The vast majority of the development occurring within the Region is along the LRT line which was completed and opened in June of 2019.
+The vast majority of the development occurring within the Region is along the LRT line which was completed and opened in June 2019.
 Since then the area along the LRT has seen remarkable growth and continues to see this growth today.